lcmattoso/pyrello/README.md

-# pyrello
-How to install: pip3 install pyrello

-How to get Trello Key and Token: developer.trello.com
+Run "pyrello --configure" to create the config file.
+To get the Key and Token access, go to developers.trello.com To get the board ID, export your board on Trello and get the frist ID value you see